ashokkumarta/azure-audio-redact-service/README.md

 Install the tools
 Install python modules
 Setup Azure account with required permissions
-With this Azure account, create Azure services
-Setup configuration properties as environment variables
+With this Azure account, create required Azure services and grant RABC permissions Setup configuration properties as environment variables
 ```